 Although certain rules are made to be broken, you don’t win at tennis by swatting balls off the court, to paraphrase the novelist Carlos Ruiz Zafón.
 Research shows that when companies reorganize themselves, they should follow nine rules that make a redesign upward of seven times more likely to succeed than it would be if the company followed only a few.
 The more of these rules they follow, the higher their chances of success (Exhibit 2):

-Rule 9.
+- Rule 9.
 Monitor and mitigate transitional risks, such as interruptions to business continuity, loss of talent, and customer-care lapses.
-Making it happen

 A large, US-based chemical company found itself outmaneuvered by smaller, more agile competitors.
 The company’s CEO and top team decided on a new strategy to regain market share: more specialized products as well as better products and service.
 They understood that this strategy would require a new organizational design.